Great Britain II: Background

-She was designed to take part in the first "Whitbread Round the World Race", designed by Alan Gurney, and built for Chay Blyth and a group of paratroopers, who went on to be the crew for the race.
+She was originally designed to compete in the inaugural "Whitbread Round the World Race", by Alan Gurney, and was specifically built for Chay Blyth and a group of paratroopers, who would serve as the crew for the race.

-The 77 ft sloop is constructed of fibreglass and foam sandwich to give the lightest possible displacement.
+She constructed as a 77 ft sloop, and made of fiberglass and foam sandwich to achieve the lightest possible displacement.

-Designed to be the fastest yacht in the world and finished in second place on handicap after the Mexican Swan 65 named Sayula II – the first Whitbread Round the World Race winner in 1973.
+Intended to be the fastest yacht in the world, she ultimately finished in second place on handicap, following behind the Mexican Swan 65 named Sayula II – which clinched the victory as the first winner of the Whitbread Round the World Race in 1973.

-Great Britain II has taken part in all six Whitbread Round the World Races.
-Racing in the first five and "following" (not a registered participant) in the last, "transitional" Whitbread in 1993–94 under the name With Integrity, sailing with a short handed crew.
-The following year the race became known as the Volvo Ocean Race.
+Great Britain II has participated in all six Whitbread Round the World Races.
+Racing in the first five and "following" (not a registered participant) in the last, "transitional" Whitbread in 1993–94 under the name With Integrity, sailing with a shorthanded crew.
+The following year, the race became known as the Volvo Ocean Race.

 The boat is currently named the Whitbread Heritage and has been in private ownership since 1996.

+GB II is currently laid up on the pontoons in the Medina River in Cowes (July 2025).